 So about a week after I experienced those delayed flights and a few days after I posted the above, the situations has gone from farcical to hysterical.
 I was supposed to leave New York for Madrid last night at 9pm, but with severe thunderstorms, many flights were delayed, and incoming flights were diverted to other cities, including the one that we were meant to fly on.
 So with our plane diverted to Pittsburgh, our flight from JFK was inevitably cancelled.
 But that was just the start.
 There was confusion on where to collect the bags from.
 We were told that the buses to take us to the hotels would be leaving at 10.30pm.
 Five buses were needed to take all the passengers - I was next in line to get on the third bus when I was told it was full, and actually ended up being the very last person to board the last bus, at 11.45pm.

-The scene at JFK while waiting for a bus to
+The scene at JFK while waiting for a bus to take about 200 passengers to hotels |

 The next morning, we're told that the buses will pick us up to take us back to JFK at 12 noon, but being Iberia, they don't show up and leave until nearly 2pm.
 Which means that the 3.30pm time the flight was going to leave is now not possible and after boarding the plane at 5.30pm, we finally take off at 6.30pm.